eddyerburgh/notes/docs/operating-systems/linux/interrupts.md

 The default worker threads are named events/n, where n is the processor number.
 There is one per processor.

-Worker threads are represented by the `workqueue_struct` structure:
+Worker threads are represented by the `workqueue_struct` struct:

 ```c
 /*